 Over the years I’ve been fortunate enough to have combined travel and riding, hitting up trails in NZ, Canada, France, Austria, Germany and even Nepal.
 I’m looking forward to some upcoming enduro races, and getting my little girls excited about bikes too!

 I started out in the corporate world as a management consultant, where I was told I'd have plenty of opportunity for travel to work on big projects.
 That all sounded pretty glamourous, and then I went on my first project - which was FIFO to a mine in Central Queensland, where the corporate uniform was hi-vis!
 But I soon realised I loved that time on the mine more than I enjoyed time in a corporate office, so I decided to ditch the suit altogether and work part time on the bike shop and part time on some volunteer projects I was really passionate about.

-When we started tossing around the idea for Mountain Bikes Direct, I couldn’t wait to help turn that vision into a reality!
-Fast forward five years and I’m Head of Marketing and Customer Experience.
+When we started tossing around the idea for MTB Direct, I couldn’t wait to help turn that vision into a reality!
+Fast forward five years and I’m now the CEO of the company.
 Over the years, I've learned I really, really love data.
 Not super geeky formulas (they confuse me!) - just making decisions based on information and quantifying things, rather than operating based on gut feel.
 I've discovered that data helps us serve our customers better, and grow our business in sustainable ways.